A man wakes up and finds himself at a party. He’s on a quest to find the party’s HOST. Reading time: 12-15 minutes

 I scanned the sea of pandemonium.
 I dove back into its depths.
 A man declares he can see the ceiling then falls to the floor and weeps.
 A boy with a bat is hitting a cat.
 A mother is there with her dog.
 Two girls compete for who can gag the most.
 Motion there is motion.
 Cyclical surfs of mint molasses mist.
 Synchronized chaos cool melodic love.
-Circling whirling sphering disking reels.
+Curling whirling sphering disking reels.

 “Excuse me!”
 I screamed into the spinning centrifuge.
 “Do you know where the host is?”
 Someone pointed to a man on an icy pillar, doused in gold and honey, carved and etched with mallets and chisels from gods.
 He was The Host.

 Resisting the orb, I scraped toward him, waving my arms for attention.
 The whole hall cheered and imitated me.

 “Pardon me.”
 He towered over me.
 “I just have some questions.
 I woke up here not long ago.
 I wanted to know how I got to this place.
 What is this?”